simplecrawler/simplecrawler/README.markdown

 Fired when an item cannot be added to the queue due to error.
 * `fetchstart` ( queueItem , requestOptions )
 Fired when an item is spooled for fetching.
-If your event handler is synchronous, you can modify the crawler request options (including headers)
+If your event handler is synchronous, you can modify the crawler request options (including headers and request method.)
 * `fetchheaders` ( queueItem , responseObject )
 Fired when the headers for a resource are received from the server.
 The node http response object is returned for your perusal.